mani95lisa/node-forum/README.md

 Well, there's a lot of them -- I am working on currently migrating a lot of my Express.js libraries to Hapi.js (hapi'er this way).
 With that I have a whole pile of work ahead of me.

 - Implement OAuth, most likely will use Travelogue
-- Mongoose general CRUD
+- Switch out to mongojs wrapper... probably?
+- Analytics w/ MySql
 - Slug generation
-- Views: Create, Edit, View
+- Views: Create, Edit, View, Profile, Message, Photos/Media
 - Add 'middleware' to link the forums with topics

 ###License